The Changing DUCKS 4 Plus Assessment

 Our DUCKS 4 Plus Assessment and Preparations

 We start with an assessment of where your child is, based on our knowledge of what DUCKS are looking for in successful applicants.
-We do this through a review of the nursery report; a personality questionnaire; a test conducted in conjunction with Cambridge University by our teachers; and full mock assessment with a 4+ specialist teacher which replicates the DUCKS approach.
+We do this through a review of the nursery report; an academic aptitude and ability test conducted in conjunction with Cambridge University by our teachers; and full mock assessment with a 4+ specialist teacher which replicates the DUCKS approach.

 We will then give you detailed feedback on your child’s performance.
 We tell you what exercises you should expect and what they are looking for with each exercise.
 In short, we will give you the inside track on the day.
 We tell you how your child did and give you some exercises you can do with each exercise to assist her to give of her best on the day.
 We will be open and honest with you and tell you if we believe your child is on track for a positive assessment.

-We then work with you over four different sessions to help prepare your child.
-Two of these sessions are with just the child and two are with the parents in the room.
+We then work with you over five different sessions to help prepare your child.
+Some of these sessions are with just the child and some with the parents in the room.
 We see ourselves as helping coach and support parents to help their child pass the 4+.
 We use a range of experts for this, including teachers, teaching assistants, registrars and play specialists – all the people involved in the assessment.

 After this we do another mock assessment.
 This can be either an individual assessment or a group based assessment as appropriate.

-Our full Preparation and Assessment Programme is £1500.
+Our full Preparation and Assessment Programme is ยฃ2000.
 You can book here.

 Our 4 Plus Preparation and Assessment

-Book here for either our full coaching and mock assessment package (£1,500), or just for our double mock assessment with feedback package (£750).
-If you are unsure yet but want to reserve a slot with us you can just register (£100) and we will make sure you are in our cohort (once we have 10 boys and ten girls targeting DUCKS we take no more children for that school).
+Book here for either our full coaching and mock assessment package (ยฃ2,000), or just for our mock assessment with feedback package (ยฃ500).
+If you are unsure yet but want to reserve a slot with us you can just register (ยฃ100) and we will make sure you are in our cohort (once we have 10 boys and ten girls targeting DUCKS we take no more children for that school).
 After you have booked, our courses manager, Hannah, will be in touch to arrange from you the pre-work that we need from you and to book in your first Assessment dates.

 Mentor Education 4+ Group Assessment Dates

 While we do the individual assessment dates on an ad hoc basis around you, we need to create cohorts of children for the group assessment dates.
 We do these later in the year to give children the time to develop more of these skills.
 By this stage families have usually been working with us for six to nine months and so their children are well prepared.
-The Mentor Group Mock Assessment dates for 2024 are:
+The Mentor Group Mock Assessment dates for 2025 in the Dulwich area are:

 Get in Touch